 Astrocyte and microglial RG in the ARC has typically been assessed in an acute to sub-chronic situation, where animals have been exposed to HFD for time spans of a 1-10 days (Balland & Cowley, 2017; Buckman et al., 2015; Thaler et al., 2012), up to several weeks (Berkseth et al., 2014; Thaler et al., 2012).
 In our case, mice were subjected to chronic HFD feeding for over 8 months.
 We were unable to reproduce the finding that HFD feeding induces RG in the ARC of mice.
 Our results differ from those of Thaler and colleagues in such that after 8 months of HFD feeding, mice showed an increased detection of GFAP in the ARC (Thaler et al., 2012).
-Although this seems in direct contradiction with our findings, an important difference between these studies is the type of HFD used.
-Thaler et. al. fed their mice a 60% HFD (D12492; Research Diets) where 90% of the fat content comes from lard, which is composed 40 % of saturated FAs, and 60 % unsaturated FAs.
-In the study described here, mice were fed a 58 % HFD (D12331; Research Diets) where 90 % of the fat is derived from coconut oil, which consists mainly of saturated FAs.
-The difference in and fat composition may cause differences in chronic obesity due to HFD feeding and ultimately modulate long term RG in the ARC.
+Although this seems in direct contradiction with our findings, there are differences between these studies in respect to the types of chow or HFD used.
+Thaler et. al. fed their mice a 60% HFD (D12492; Research Diets) with 90% of the fat content coming from lard (i.e. 40 % saturated FAs, 60 % unsaturated FAs).
+The carbohydrate component made up 20% of total calories, and consisted of 63 % maltodextrin and 37 % sucrose.
+We fed a 58 % HFD (D12331; Research Diets) where 90 % of the fat was derived from coconut oil, which consists mainly of saturated FAs.
+25 % of the calories in the 58 % HFD were from carbohydrates, with 52 % sucrose and 48 % maltodextrin.
+The overall composition of the chow diets used in our (Altromin #1314) and the study of Thaler et al. (PMI Nutrition International; 3.34 kcal/g) appeared to be similar.
+Nonetheless, slight differences in fat or carbohydrate composition were present, and may contribute to changes in RG after 8 months of diet feeding.
+Overall, we observed comparable RG in astrocytes in our chow and HFD groups.
+This may point towards a relative lack of effect of our 58% HFD on astrocytes even after 8 months of exposure.
+On the other hand, we may also observe a more pronounced effect of our chow-diet on astrocyte RG as compared to the earlier studies by Thaler et al. (Ref).

 Reactive gliosis is a complex process induced by inflammatory cytokines such as interleukin 1 (IL-1), interleukin-6 (IL-6) and tumor necrosis factor alpha (TNF-α) (Johns, 2014).
 Both astrocyte and microglial RG are characterized by morphological changes such as thickening of cellular processes, cell body size increase and upregulation of certain proteins such as GFAP in astrocytes or Iba1 in microglia (Pekny & Nilsson, 2005; Robel, Berninger, & Götz, 2011).
 It has been previously described that analyses not taking these multiple aspects into account may result in misleading results (Berkseth et al., 2014).
 The authors revealed that despite not seeing differences in counting of microglia between lean and DIO mice, when they incorporated multiple RG features into the analysis by the use of a scoring system, differences became apparent.
 Our work is in agreement with these previous findings, as although no difference was seen in GFAP intensity, we could detect differences when using an activation scoring system (Fig. 4A, B).
 Our scoring system was designed according to optimal ordinal scoring requirements, such as using 4-5 score levels, which are optimal in terms of sensitivity and reliability (Gibson-Corley et al., 2013).